Port Washington in Ozaukee County, Wisconsin — The American Midwest (Great Lakes)

 Topics.
 This historical marker is listed in this topic list: Notable Buildings.
 A significant historical date for this entry is December 12, 1791.

 Location.
 43° 23.3′ N, 87° 52.274′ W. Marker is in Port Washington, Wisconsin, in Ozaukee County.
-Marker is at the intersection of West Main Street and North Wisconsin Street, on the right when traveling east on West Main Street.
+It is at the intersection of West Main Street and North Wisconsin Street, on the right when traveling east on West Main Street.
 Touch for map.
 Marker is at or near this postal address: 109 W Main St, Port Washington WI 53074, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Port Washington Civil War Draft Riot (a few steps from this marker); Leland Stanford (about 300 feet away, measured in a direct line); Wisconsin Street School Bell (about 400 feet away); Blake Building (about 500 feet away); The Wilson House (about 500 feet away); Port Washington Fire Engine House (about 600 feet away); Schumacher Building (about 700 feet away); Fish Shanty Peninsula (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: Port Washington Civil War Draft Riot (a few steps from this marker); Leland Stanford (about 300 feet away, measured in a direct line); Wisconsin Street School Bell (about 400 feet away); Blake Building (about 500 feet away); The Wilson House (about 500 feet away); Port Washington Fire Engine House (about 600 feet away); Schumacher Building (about 700 feet away); Fish Shanty Peninsula (approx. 0.2 miles away).
 Touch for a list and map of all markers in Port Washington.